MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │        4 │
     =#

-In DataKnots, pipelines are constructed algebraically, without using bound variables or lambda functions.
-This lets the user define components independently and easily remix them.
+In DataKnots, pipelines are built algebraically, using pipeline composition, identity and other combinators.
+This lets us define sophisticated pipeline components and remix them in creative ways.

 ### Operations Within to Pipelines